nuejs/nue/packages/nuejs.org/docs/app-router.md

 </nav>
 ```

-The router abstracts storage—views don’t care if `grid_view` is in localStorage or the URL.
+The router abstracts storage — views don’t care if `grid_view` is in localStorage or the URL.

 ## Event binding
 Listen for state changes: